iliyasBoumour/kbrw_tuto/lib/tests/Readme-riak.md

 - `_yz_rt`: Bucket type the object belongs to.
 - `_yz_rb`: Bucket name the object belongs to.
 - `_yz_err`: Error flag — set if there was a failure in processing the object.

+# To see

+Masterless
+the ring
+how it index